Type 2 Diabetes Guide

 First Signs of Diabetes - Early Warnings You May Have Type 2 Diabetes

 tends to develop slowly, over time.
-Many people with the disease go undiagnosed - possibly because they don't recognize the symptoms (and thus don't bring it up with their doctors), or they're afraid to get tested in case a diabetes diagnosis is confirmed.
-However, knowing the is important: it allows you to make changes that could allow you to reverse the disease, and if confirmed, you can start a plan of self-care.
+Many people with the disease go undiagnosed - possibly because they don't recognize the symptoms (and thus don't bring it up with their doctors), or they're afraid to in case a is confirmed.
+However, knowing the is important: it allows you to make changes that could allow you to ... or, if diabetes is confirmed, you can start a plan of .

 What's the big deal if diabetes goes undiagnosed?
-Untreated diabetes can lead to much more serious complications, including heart disease, kidney problems, vision problems, circulatory problems (if serious and untreated, can lead to amputation), and more.
+Untreated diabetes can lead to much more , including , kidney problems, vision problems, circulatory problems (if serious and untreated, can lead to amputation), and more.
 Aside from the complications, diabetics have many symptoms that don't allow them to feel their best.

 Risk Factors